Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 #### descriptor with `archive` and `path` properties

-To construct a static module record from a **mod**.
+To construct a static module record from a [mod](./mods.md).
 In Moddable runtime, mods are separate archives of modules and resources.

 - The `archive` property must be an archive.
-- The `path` property is coerced into a string.
+- The `path` property is coerced into a string then used to find the module in the archive.

 ### <a name="ModuleBinding"></a> Module Binding